syt2/zotero-addons/README.md

   > Be careful to set the addonID and addonRef to avoid confliction.

 - Run `npm install` to set up the plugin and install dependencies.
 If you don't have NodeJS installed, please download it [here](https://nodejs.org/en/);
 - Run `npm run build` to build the plugin in production mode.
 Run `npm run build-dev` to build the plugin in development mode.
-The xpi for installation and the built code is under `builds` folder.
+The xpi for installation and the built code is under `build` folder.

   > What the difference between dev & prod?
   >